jaejinchoi/FFP/versions/2v.4.x/readme.md

 * Maximum feature length (l-mer) now depends on machine's maximum integer size (e.g., 32 or 64 bits).
 * FFP distance calculate option [-d] supports various distances.
 See the manual below.
-* Add the option [-t] to choose tab separated OTU labels, in addition to PHYLIP style OTU labels that limits up to 9 characters.
+* Add the option [-t] to choose tab separated taxon labels, in addition to PHYLIP style taxon labels that limits up to 9 characters.

 2022-11-5